abdullahaleem/metal-detection-wifi/README.md

 ![design](https://cdn.pbrd.co/images/HWwIlJf.png)

-Transmitter is configured to Wi-Fi packets with 1 ms inter-packet delay.It is connected to a pyramidal horn antenna having 9 dBi gain and each receiver node is connected to three omni-directional antennas.
+Transmitter is configured to send Wi-Fi packets with 1 ms inter-packet delay.It is connected to a pyramidal horn antenna having 9 dBi gain and each receiver node is connected to three omni-directional antennas.
 Packets are received at receiving nodes after reflecting off the moving subject.
 At the receiver nodes, CSI is estimated and extracted for preprocessing.

 ![setup](https://userscontent2.emaze.com/images/694313c7-4a1b-4238-afea-b3d7418ecc2d/316ece7fbf0d0e35baad1f07800c0903.jpg)